MaxClef/Bike-Data/README.md

  #### Learning outcome:
  * SQL:
-    * inporting/creating/deleting/ tables
+    * inporting/creating/deleting tables
     * normalizing the data in a database
     * making calculations on rows
-    * using JOIN/filtering data
+    * using JOIN/filtering tables
   * R:
     * connecting to database
     * mutating data frame